vigneshv92/Computer-Vision/Notes/Object_Tracking.md

 ##### Review Probability

-Before learning more about uncertainty in robot localization, let's review how to mathematically represent uncertainty using probability!
+Before learning more about uncertainty in robot localization, let's review how to mathematically represent uncertainity using probability!

 > A classic example of an event with some certainty associated with it is a coin flip.
 A typical coin has two sides: heads and
 > tails.
 Without me telling you anything else, what chance do you think a coin like this has of flipping and landing heads up?